 This course will help you:

-- How do labels such as "aggressive" or "submissive" cloud our thinking and our work?
-What are we describing when we say an animal is "confident," "creative," "a problem solver," and how should we approach those learners?
+- Consider what we are describing when we say an animal is "confident," "creative," "a problem solver," and how we should approach those learners.

 - See the common principles at play in different animals & species.

 - Become a more effective and humane trainer by cutting through the jargon and directly assessing behavior.

 Course Activities, Objectives, & Assessment